PBFuzz: Agentic Directed Fuzzing for PoV Generation: Introduction

 With recent advancements in large language models (LLMs), there has been growing interest in leveraging LLMs' ability to generate syntactically valid and semantically plausible inputs to address diverse challenges in fuzzing, including: format-aware input generation~\cite{meng2024large,zhang2025low,tu2025large}, coverage plateaus~\cite{shi2024harnessing,xia2024fuzz4all}, semantics-aware mutations~\cite{deng2023large,xia2024fuzz4all}, and vulnerability-targeted exploration~\cite{xu2025directed,feng2025fuzzing,zhu2025locus}.
 A natural question therefore arises: can LLMs help PoV input generation?

-To answer this question, we conducted preliminary experiments with one-shot chatbot-style prompting.
-Specifically, we prompted SOTA LLMs to generate PoV inputs for various vulnerabilities from the Magma benchmark~\cite{hazimeh2020magma}, using code snippets extracted by static analysis (more details in \autoref{sec:eval:ablation}).
-The results were mixed: while LLMs could generate valid PoV inputs for simple vulnerabilities (16 out of 129 CVEs), they struggled with more complex ones (e.g., PHP and libtiff).
+Our preliminary experiments with one-shot chatbot-style prompting showed mixed results: LLMs generated PoV inputs for simple vulnerabilities (13 out of 129 CVEs from Magma~\cite{hazimeh2020magma}), but struggled with complex ones (details in \autoref{sec:eval:ablation}), motivating more capable approaches.